Religious Sisters of Charity: Magdalene asylums

-The Religious Sisters of Charity were one of four Catholic organisations that ran Magdalene Laundries in Ireland.
+The Religious Sisters of Charity were one of four Catholic organisations that ran Magdalene laundries (or asylums) in Ireland.
 These institutions operated from the 18th to the late 20th centuries to house "fallen women".

 In 1993, to allow for the sale of laundry and convent lands for a private housing development in High Park, Dublin, a licensed exhumation of a mass grave that had been in use between the 1880-1970s took place.
 The mass grave was found to contain the remains of 155 women - 22 more bodies than had originally been reported to have been buried there.
 Many of the bodies exhibited evidence of harm, such as broken limbs encased in plaster.
 The United Nations Committee on the Rights of the Child ultimately called for a government inquiry, as did the United Nations Committee Against Torture (UNCAT).
 UNCAT also called for a redress scheme to be set up for survivors.
 A formal state apology was issued in 2013, and a €50–60 million compensation scheme for survivors was established.
 Neither the Catholic Church, nor the four religious institutes that ran the Irish asylums have as yet contributed to the survivor's fund, despite demands from the Irish government.

 Senator Martin McAleese chaired an Inter-Departmental Committee to establish the facts of State involvement with the Magdalen Laundries.
 An Interim Report was released in October 2011.
 In 2013 the BBC released a special investigation, Sue Lloyd-Roberts' "Demanding justice for women and children abused by Irish nuns."
 The Sisters of Mercy, Sisters of Our Lady of Charity of the Good Shepherd, and Sisters of Charity, have ignored requests by the UN Committee on the Rights of the Child and the UN Committee Against Torture to contribute to the compensation fund for victims, including 600 still alive in March 2014.
 In 2013 the Sisters of Charity, along with the three other religious congregations which managed Magdalene laundries, announced that they would not be making any contribution to the State redress scheme for women who had been in the laundries.